FAQ

 The Fruit of Christ Centered Faith

-But faith centred on Christ produces something else entirely.
+But faith centered on Christ produces something else entirely.
 It produces love, peace, honesty, mercy, and the slow rebuilding of a fractured spirit.
 It allows people to encounter God not as an enemy to survive, but as a presence that knows them fully and does not turn away.

 Healing That Is Deep & Hard Won